milesgwood/milesgwood.github.io/pages/drupal/work-notes.md

 Double curly braces for simple prints {{ site_logo }} vs. {% if site_logo %}
 ```

-## Hooks

-So I'm running drupal 8.5.5 and trying to implement the hook [hook_menu_local_tasks_alter](https://api.drupal.org/api/drupal/core%21lib%21Drupal%21Core%21Menu%21menu.api.php/function/hook_menu_local_tasks_alter/8.5.x).
-[Here's an explanation of how these hooks are defined and invoked.](https://x-team.com/blog/drupal-8-hooks/) It seems I need to use an OO approach to define my hook and implement it.

 ## XDeBug and PHP

 First I want to make sure my phpStorm setup is correct.
 [Acquia Setup for phpStorm and XDeBug](https://docs.acquia.com/dev-desktop/sites/phpstorm/)